 - Bring out your apple and cinnamon scented candles.

 Nothing looks more like autumn than a pumpkin.
-You can use them for decor, then preserve them after Thanksgiving by canning, freezing, and dehydrating them.
-(An article on preserving pumpkins is coming soon!)
+You can use them for décor, then preserve them after Thanksgiving by canning, freezing, and dehydrating them.

 - Put a pile of pumpkins by your front door to welcome guests.